ankitects/anki-manual/src/background.md

 - even practising guitar chords!

-There are two simple concepts behind Anki: 'active recall testing' and 'spaced repetition'.
+There are two simple concepts behind Anki: __active recall testing__ and __spaced repetition__.
 They are not known to most learners, despite having been written about in the scientific literature for many years.
 Understanding how they work will make you a more effective learner.

 ## Active Recall Testing

-'Active recall testing' means being asked a question and trying to remember the answer.
-This is in contrast to 'passive study', where we read, watch, or listen to something without pausing to consider if we know the answer.
+_Active recall testing_ means being asked a question and trying to remember the answer.
+This is in contrast to _passive study_, where we read, watch, or listen to something without pausing to consider if we know the answer.
 Research has shown that active recall testing is far more effective at building strong memories than passive study.
 There are two reasons for this:

-- The act of recalling something 'strengthens' the memory, increasing the chances we’ll be able to remember it again.
+- The act of recalling something _strengthens_ the memory, increasing the chances we’ll be able to remember it again.

-- When we’re unable to answer a question, it tells us we need to return to the material to review or relearn it.
+- When we're unable to answer a question, it tells us we need to return to the material to review or relearn it.

 You have probably encountered active recall testing in your school years